 While I grew up on a small farm, I’ve lived in a condominium and in a number of urban homes over the years.
 Even when I lived in the condo with a 12′ x 12′ backyard (mostly concrete), I managed to grow some edibles.
 Not a ton, mind you, but some.

 When I lived in a subdivision, my pantry was overflowing with canned goods made from locally sourced produce.
 It is possible to adopt a homestead-ish lifestyle without having a perfect homesteading location!

 If you’re unsure about cooking from scratch and don’t know anyone who can guide you, you might have to dig in and teach yourself.
 But cooking at home is bar none, the best homesteading skill you can have.

-Embracing the idea of using ingredients to the fullest, making bone broth (also called stock) is easy and good for you.
+Embracing the idea of using ingredients to the fullest and creating less waste, making bone broth (also called stock) is easy and good for you.
 You don’t need those boxes of broth from the store.
 Roast a whole chicken and extend that goodness by making broth.

 3. Bake bread

 Is there anything better than loaf of bread to go with your home-cooked meal?
 Whether it’s a loaf of sandwich bread, potato bread, or soft French bread, a homemade loaf makes every meal better and is the perfect skill to master for urban homesteading.

 4. Learn how to cut up a whole chicken

 Most store bought jam and jelly contains high fructose corn syrup.
 Plus?
 It’s expensive!
 Make it at home and you can choose fresh organic ingredients, and even use less sugar.
 This is one of the easiest urban homesteading skills to tackle, and canning jam and jelly is a great introduction to the art of canning food.